A picture is worth a thousand words & when spoken in IT paradigm, a dashboard is worth thousands of GB of data.

 – Sea should be in very light colors & country boundaries should be in dark colors

-– Gauges are best for continous processes like speed, RPM etc
+– Gauges are best for continuous processes like speed, RPM etc

 – In gauges & other places as well, the colors can be used to depict whether the current value is falling in good, average or bad range